A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Introduction

 \subsection{Observations and Motivation}

-It has been proposed in \citet{Clayton1974, Isern2021} that $\gamma$-ray signals from nova and supernova events contain important information of the explosion mechanisms.

-Nearby novae within a few kpc are major candidates for detecting their $\gamma$-rays emitted near their surfaces by radioactive isotopes, namely the 487 keV line from $^{7}$Be, the 511 keV line from $\beta^+$-decay of short-lived radioactive isotopes and the 1275 keV line from $^{22}$Na \citep{GomezGomar1998}.
-The closest nova with the last two decades, V5668 Sgr at 1--2 kpc from the Earth, is constrained by the observation by INTEGRAL/SPI for its $^{7}$Be mass $\lesssim 1.2 \times 10^{-8}~M_{\odot}$ \citep{Siegert2018, Siegert2020}.
-A similar approach using CGRO/COMPTEL is done for Nova Cygni 1992 and the nova is constrained to have a $^{22}$Na mass $< 2.1 \times 10^{-8}~M_{\odot}$.
+Nearby novae are major candidates for detecting their $\gamma$-rays emitted by radioactive isotopes, e.g., the 487 keV line from $^{7}$Be, the 511 keV line from $\beta^+$-decay of short-lived radioactive isotopes and the 1275 keV line from $^{22}$Na \citep{GomezGomar1998}.
+The closest nova in the last two decades, V5668 Sgr at 1--2 kpc from the Earth, is constrained by the observation by INTEGRAL/SPI for its $^{7}$Be mass $\lesssim 1.2 \times 10^{-8}~M_{\odot}$ \citep{Siegert2018, Siegert2020}.
+A similar approach using CGRO/COMPTEL is done for Nova Cygni 1992 which is constrained to have a $^{22}$Na mass $< 2.1 \times 10^{-8}~M_{\odot}$.

-SN 2014J is the only SN Ia in the last few decades which has been detected in $\gamma$-ray.
-Early gamma-ray signals around 10 days detected after explosion and the observed line velocity of $^{56}$Co \citep{Diehl2015} has provided indication on the explosion asymmetry \citep{Leung2021SN2014J} (but also see \citet{Churazov2015} for other interpretations).
+SN 2014J is the only SN Ia directly observable in $\gamma$-ray. $\gamma$-ray photons are detected $\sim10$ days after explosion and the observed line velocity of $^{56}$Co \citep{Diehl2015} has indicated the explosion asymmetry \citep{Leung2021SN2014J} (but also see \citet{Churazov2015} for other interpretations).

 The well observed SN 1987A is the only CCSN with documented $\gamma$-ray signals.
-However, the resolution at that time does not show a clear line profile at early time \citep[see early works e.g., ][]{Sunyaev1990, Sunyaev1991, Pinto1988}, until last decade \citep{Boggs2015, Grebenev2012}.
+However, the resolution at that time does not show a clear line profile at early time \citep[see e.g., ][]{Sunyaev1990, Sunyaev1991, Pinto1988}, until last decade \citep{Boggs2015, Grebenev2012}.
 The supernova remnant Cassiopeia-A is the only remnant detected with a significant flux of $^{44}$Ti \citep{Iyudin1994, Tsygankov2016, Weinberger2020}, with decay lines at 68, 78 and 1157 keV.
 With the expected explosion happened around 1681 $\pm$ 19 years \citep{Fesen2006} the strong flux indicates a high $^{44}$Ti mass $\sim 1$--$2 \times 10^{-4}~M_{\odot}$ \citep{Siegert2015, Weinberger2020}.